-- 1.H4.1 Explain key American symbols, traditions, and leaders as well as their importance from the past to the present in our country. - Symbols include but are not limited to American flag, bald eagle, Statue of Liberty, the White House, Washington Monument, Mount Rushmore, Liberty Bell, United States Capital, and Arizona state symbols - Traditions include but are not limited to Thanksgiving, Veterans Day, Memorial Day, Labor Day, Presidents Day, Independence Day, Constitution Day, and Arizona Statehood Day. - Leaders include but are not limited to local and/or Tribal leaders, state leaders, and national leaders - 1.H4.2 Generate reasons why education benefits the individual.
+- 1.H4.1 Explain and explore origins of key American symbols, landmarks, traditions, and leaders as well as their importance from the past to the present in our country. - Symbols include but are not limited to American flag, bald eagle, Statue of Liberty, White House, Washington Monument, Mount Rushmore, Liberty Bell, United States Capital Capitol, and Arizona state symbols - Traditions include but are not limited to Thanksgiving, Veterans Day, Memorial Day, Labor Day, Presidents Day, Independence Day, Constitution Day, and Arizona Statehood Day. - Leaders include but are not limited to local and/or Tribal leaders, state leaders, and national leaders - 1.H4.2 Generate reasons why education benefits the individual.